sprenkamp/LLM_propaganda_detection/README.md

 This repo shows how to replicate the results of our paper: Large Language Models for Propaganda Detection

 Further we provide a `reqiurements.txt` file, which allows to install the necessary python packages and dependencies.
 We tested the installation on a Linux based GPU cluster and a 2021 M1 Macbook Pro.
-To install the requirements we recommend create a new virtual environment and run:
+To install the requirements, we recommend create a new virtual environment and run:

 `pip install -r requirements.txt`

-Further the API organization id and API key need to be added to the path
+Further, the API organization id and API key need to be added to the path, e.g.:

+`export OPENAI_ORGANIZATION="your_organization"
+export OPENAI_API_KEY="your_api_key"`

 Below we show step-by-step how to replicate our results: